ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A well-formed JSONPath query is valid if it also fulfills all semantic requirements posed by this document.

-Well-formedness and validity of JSONPath queries are independent of the JSON value the query is applied to; no further errors can be raised during application of the query to a JSON value.
+The well-formedness and validity of JSONPath queries are independent of the JSON value the query is applied to; no further errors can be raised during application of the query to a JSON value.